 Security is often an illusion that manifests itself in our minds, are we really ever completely “secure”?
 That illusion can be helpful to ease our minds, however, and maybe that is worth it.
 A lock on your tent might put your mind at ease and make your camping trip that much better.
 Locking your tent might not really protect anything but it could be a deterrent.
 At the end of the day, the mind is a powerful thing, and keeping it at ease is often the best thing to do.

-Hey if you need a new tent then click hereOpens in a new tab. to check outBy the way, If you are in the market for a new tent, then you should click here to see the one I recommend on Amazon.my favorite tent on Amazon.
+Hey if you need a new tent then click here to check outBy the way, If you are in the market for a new tent, then you should click here to see the one I recommend on Amazon.my favorite tent on Amazon.

 Does locking your tent actually do anything?